How to delete programs on Mac

 When you locate all the related files, move them to the Trash.

 That will remove all the app traces.
-If you don't feel comfortable poking around in your Library folder, use the third-party uninstaller method from earlier in the article.
+If you don't feel comfortable poking around in your Library folder, use CleanMyMac X, the third-party uninstaller I mentioned earlier.

 How to reset a misbehaving app

 Occasionally, apps refuse to be uninstalled.
-This is a particularly annoying yet common issue.
-There can be several reasons why this happens, from corrupt files to outdated software.
-The best way to solve this annoying issue is to reset the app.
+There can be several reasons for that to happen, from corrupt files to outdated software.
+And the best way to resolve this is to reset the app.

 Open the application and select Uninstaller.